 Overcrowded forests also threaten our water supply infrastructure.
 They are less resilient to drought, beetle infestation, and wildfire.
-The result is unprecedented tree mortality in the Sierra Nevada—129 million killed by beetles and drought alone since 2010.
+The result is unprecedented tree mortality in the region—over 129 million killed by beetles and drought alone since 2010.
 Forests of dead trees create numerous challenges for water management, from an increase in flooding and landslides to a reduction in water quality and reservoir capacity.

 Highlights From Our Newsroom

-View our most recent articles about water supply in the Sierra Nevada.
+View our most recent articles related to water supply.

 Regional Challenges, State Priorities

 Forests in California's Sierra-Cascade region are unhealthy, vulnerable to damaging wildfires and an accelerating climate crisis.
 Local communities and economies are at risk.
 And it’s not just the Sierra-Cascade, California’s water security, outdoor access, biodiversity, and climate leadership all depend upon healthy, resilient forests.